CopernicaMarketingSoftware/Documentation/Publisher/en/restv3/rest-api.md

 * [Paging](./rest-paging)

 This documentation is about version 3 of the REST API.
-[This article](./rest-introduction#REST-version) explains version 3 (and how to switch) in full detail.
+[This article](./rest-introduction#REST-version) explains this version (and how to switch) in full detail.
 Not ready to switch?
 If you want to use previous versions of the API, here is a link to the [v1](../restv1/rest-api.md) and [v2](../restv2/rest-api.md) documentation.